ncf00003/LogisticsWebApplication/LogisticsWebAppAPI/README.md

 <br> Can be used to suggest delays to user orders or possible issues in transit for drivers. </br>

 <strong> 2.
 Delivery Tracking </strong>
-<br> Users can enter their unique shipment and user ids to gain information about their shipment status and delivery. </br>
+<br> Users can enter their unique shipment and user ids to gain information about their shipment status and delivery. <p>

 <strong> 3. </strong>
 <br> </br>
 <strong> 4. </strong>